techtalkdc/Open-Governance/topics.md

 * Requirements: [A/V, room setup, or any other needs]
 * Code of Conduct: I have read, understand, and agree to follow the Tech Talk DC Code of Conduct.

-## Get into Docker Workshop Series, Part I: Getting Started with Docker Workshop
+## Get into Docker Workshop Series, Part I: Getting Started with Docker

 * Session Title: Getting Started with Docker Workshop
 * Preferred Timeframe: A March evening